illeska/idhchecker_osint/README.md

 ### Planned tiny features for the v1 :

-- 📄 Option to customize the display theme (dark/light modes) *(v1.4)*
-- ➕ Integration of additional threat intelligence platforms *(v1.5)*
-- 📊 Basic statistics and visualization of results for the scanned IPs (total blocked, skipped, etc.) directly within the interface *(v1.6)*
+- 📊 Basic statistics and visualization of results for the scanned IPs (total blocked, skipped, etc.) directly within the interface *(v1.5)*
+- ➕ Integration of additional threat intelligence platforms *(v1.6)*
 - 🔍 Support for verifying domain names, in addition to IP addresses *(v1.6)*
 - 📝 Customizable file import/export settings *(v1.7)*
 - ❌ Auto-close previously opened scan tabs when a new IP is checked *(v1.8)*